serNAVARRO7/WYSIWYG-Editor-Electron/README.md

 ```npm run build:electron```
 ```npm run package```

 Last command will package the application for the OS that you are currently running on.
-Navigate to the dist folder and you will find a folder called my-editor-<OperativeSystem>, my-editor.exe file is the executable file of our desktop application.
+Navigate to the dist folder and you will find a folder called my-editor-"OperativeSystem", my-editor.exe file is the executable file of our desktop application.

 ***